 Aside from all the competitions, there are also a lot of activities for attendees.
 You can ride a camel, try delicious food from the region, watch cultural performances, catch a camel polo match, or listen to live music.
 There’s even a camel tug-of-war; we can only imagine the excitement that might bring.
 Oh, and you’ll definitely be blown away by the fire dancers who spit kerosene from their mouths while holding rods aflame, sparking up “ooh’s” and “aaahh’s” from the crowd.

 This may be your chance to see one of the most beautiful fireworks you’ll ever experience, too.
 At night they light up the citadel as they explode in the sky.

 Things to Keep in Mind

 If you’ve been dying to pose like a Bollywood star, now is your chance; at the Jaisalmer Desert Festival, you’ll have plenty of chances to be photographed.

 The things previously mentioned that you’re bound to see are only a handful of the interesting activities and events that the Jaisalmer Desert Festival has to offer.
 It’s definitely smart to give yourself the full three days to really experience everything full throttle.
 One day you may want to ride a camel, and the next you may be more enticed by the snake charmers, who really are quite charming.

 How to Get There

 The closest airport to the Jaisalmer Desert Festival is the Jodhpur Airport.
-You can also choose to fly into Delhi and then take a bus or a train into the city, which should take about 6 hours.
+You can also choose to fly to Delhi and then take a bus or a train to the city, which should take about 6 hours.

 Once you’re in Jaisalmer, there is a tourist help center built specifically to assist foreigners with any issues they may face.